 GORDON RAMSAY FISH & CHIPS

 A tasty fish & chips spot on The Linq Promenade.
-This place is a quick stop – nothing fancy, but absolutely delicious.
+This place is an affordable quick stop – nothing fancy, but delicious.

 LOTUS OF SIAM